 Each year over 1.5 million women worldwide choose breast enlargement.
 Most love their new look, but if complications arise from breast augmentation, we can help create the attractive, healthy look that was the initial goal.
-Women may need breast implant correction soon after their initial augmentation or a problem may have developed over a longer time period.
+Women may need Breast Augmentation Revision Colombia soon after their initial augmentation or a problem may have developed over a longer time period.
 Thankfully, our surgeons have a solution for your continued health and happiness.

-If you are unhappy with your post-surgical breast appearance, the surgeons at Premium Care Plastic Surgery in Colombia offer breast augmentation revision.
+If you are unhappy with your post-surgical breast appearance, the surgeons at Premium Care Plastic Surgery in Colombia offer Breast Augmentation Revision Colombia.
 You’ve already made the very personal decision to have breast augmentation.
 Now is the time to enjoy the pleasing results you deserve.

-There are many reasons why women choose implant revision:
+There are many reasons why women choose Breast Augmentation Revision Colombia:

 In some cases, a woman may not be happy with her surgical outcome and needs breast implant correction.
 Other women trade older saline implants for gummy bear breast implants using cohesive silicone gel.

 This complication occurs when the tissue that naturally forms around the breast implant begins to tighten and constrict, creating a hardened breast that feels and looks unnatural – breast implant redo surgery in Cartagena is the solution.

 Though implant rupture is not very common, it does occur for a small percentage of women.
 Following your plastic surgeon’s instructions regarding breast care is the first step in preventing a rupture.

 Saline and silicone breast implants behave differently when they rupture.
 The effects of a saline implant rupture are immediately obvious, with the sterile saline being harmlessly absorbed into the body.
 The implant deflates and there is marked asymmetry almost immediately.

 Rupture of silicone gel implants is more difficult to detect and may require additional imaging studies to confirm.

 HOW CAN WE HELP YOU?